watson-developer-cloud/speech-javascript-sdk/README.md

 * look for bug where single-word final results may omit word confidence (possibly due to FormatStream?)
 * fix bug where TimingStream shows words slightly before they're spoken
 * automatically turn on objectMode when required by other options (timing, confidence, etc.
+* support jquery objects for element and targetElement
+* add a way to keep the mic stream so the user isn't repeatedly prompted in firefox